 Like many of the survival games in this list, Scum is starting out life in Steam Early Access, which means two things: it’s still quite shonky, and there are heaps of features yet to be added to the game.
 But even early into its life there is plenty to enjoy about this detailed survival game set on a maximum security prison island.

 The result is a survival game where surviving is more important than amassing an arsenal of military-grade gear.
 Although once you’ve figured out how to take care of your body you still have endgame goals such as exploring high security areas, improving your supply of guns, and dabbling with PvP.
+If you need help with any of that check out our top Scum tips, but we’ve our handy Scum admin commands might also be for you, too.

 ARK: Survival Evolved